-F. Deciding Whether to Enroll in Original Medicare or Medicare Advantage
+G .
+Deciding Whether to Enroll in Original Medicare or Medicare Advantage

 There are many considerations in deciding which type of Medicare plan is best for you.
-The chart on page 38, taken from the National Council on Aging (NCOA) website, under My Medicare Matters (a nonprofit group),14 will help you evaluate your options and give you personalized advice.
+The chart taken from the National Council on Aging (NCOA) website, under My Medicare Matters (a nonprofit group),13 will help you evaluate your options and give you personalized advice.

 TIP: Before enrolling, ask if your preferred physician is part of the plan you are thinking about choosing.
 The answer may determine what plan you ultimately take.
-While most physicians accept Medicare, not all physicians and hospitals are part of the various Advantage Plans.
+While most physicians accept Medicare, not all physicians and hospitals are part of the various Advantage plans.